joshuaboniface/supersensor2/README.md

 #### VOC Level

-This reports the VOC level alone, based on the scale under IAQ Index, in textual form ("Excellent, "Good", etc.).
+This reports the VOC level alone, based on the scale under IAQ Index, in textual form ("Great, "Good", etc.).

 #### CO2 Level

-This reports the eCO2 level alone, based on the scale under IAQ Index, in textual form ("Excellent, Good", etc.).
+This reports the eCO2 level alone, based on the scale under IAQ Index, in textual form ("Great, Good", etc.).

 #### IAQ Classification

-This reports the IAQ Index in textual form ("Excellent", "Good", etc.).
+This reports the IAQ Index in textual form ("Great", "Good", etc.).

 #### Room Health